forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/perf-enhancements.md

 Known gaps:

-- If you're using [CLI Plug-In Hooks](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_plugins.meta/sfdx_cli_plugins/cli_plugins_customize_hooks.htm), those are not available when using the library from VS Code.
+- If you're using [CLI Plug-In Hooks](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_plugins.meta/sfdx_cli_plugins/cli_plugins_customize_hooks.htm), they are not available when using the library from VS Code.
 Uncheck the settings above to use the CLI directly for those commands.

 If you spot other gaps or have feedback, please [open a GitHub issue](https://github.com/forcedotcom/salesforcedx-vscode/issues/new/choose).